kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/assign_to_paren_wrapped_keyword_in_a_generator/continue.md

 ✖ Identifier expected - start: 18, end: 26
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 18, end: 26 ✖ Identifier expected - start: 26, end: 27
-✖ Declaration or statement expected - start: 27, end: 29
-✖ Declaration or statement expected - start: 32, end: 34
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 18, end: 27 ✖ Declaration or statement expected - start: 27, end: 29 ✖ Declaration or statement expected - start: 32, end: 34